kayitesijackie/Quotes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2. and vision studio text editor.

 ## Known bugs
-Dates of posts has an issue
+Date of posts has an issue

 ## Support and Contact details
 Incase of any enquires reach me at:kayitesijacqueline@gmail.com